The Lost World (Crichton novel): Background

-After the publication of Jurassic Park in 1990, Crichton was pressured by fans to write a sequel.
+After the publication of Jurassic Park in 1990, author Michael Crichton was pressured by fans to write a sequel.
 Following the success of Jurassic Park's film adaptation in 1993, director Steven Spielberg became interested in making a sequel film.
 Crichton had never written a sequel to any of his novels before and was initially hesitant to do so.
-He claimed a sequel was "a very difficult structural problem because it has to be the same but different; if it's really the same, then it's the same—and if it's really different, then it's not a sequel.
+He said a sequel was "a very difficult structural problem because it has to be the same but different; if it's really the same, then it's the same—and if it's really different, then it's not a sequel.
 So it's in some funny intermediate territory".
-Finally, in March 1994, Crichton claimed there would probably be a sequel novel as well as a film adaptation, stating that he had an idea for the novel's story.
+In March 1994, Crichton said there would probably be a sequel novel as well as a film adaptation, stating that he had an idea for the novel's story.

-Although the character of Ian Malcolm was suggested to have died in the first novel, Crichton chose to bring him back for the sequel: "Malcolm came back because I needed him.
+Although the character of Ian Malcolm had originally died in the first novel, Crichton chose to bring him back for the sequel: "Malcolm came back because I needed him.
 I could do without the others, but not him because he is the 'ironic commentator' on the action.
 He keeps telling us why it will go bad.
 And I had to have him back again".
 Bringing a dead character back was an idea Crichton got from Arthur Conan Doyle, who did the same with his character Sherlock Holmes.
 Malcolm was also considered a favorite character among readers of the first novel and people who watched its film adaptation.
-An early draft of the novel included a lengthy tirade by Malcolm regarding God and evolution, but Crichton removed it "because it just didn't seem to fit".